-In 2016 and 2015, dividends declared attributable to NCI amounted to P310.84 million and P62.96 million, respectively.
+As of September 30, 2017 and December 31, 2016, dividends declared attributable to NCI amounted to P181.5 million and P310.84 million, respectively.

 Capital Management

 The primary objective of the Group's capital management policy is to ensure that it maintains healthy capital in order to support its business and maximize shareholder value.